Syrian army recaptures symbolic Baba Amr district in Homs

 Baba Amr had been in army hands for a year after they crushed rebel forces who had ensconced themselves in the impoverished district.

-The British-based Observatory, which has a network of activists across Syria, said residents returned to their neighborhood to find nearly all the homes destroyed by heavy shelling.
+The British-based Observatory, which has a network of activists across Syria, said residents returned to their neighbourhood to find nearly all the homes destroyed by heavy shelling.

 "This forced them to return as displaced people to other districts, without a place to sleep or anything to cover themselves or any of the most basic necessities of life," the Observatory said.